geert-janklaps/recap-2024-getting-started-with-typescript-codejam/exercises/ex2/README.md

-# Transforming the sample project to TypeScript
+# Exercise 2 - Transforming the sample project to TypeScript

 ## Reviewing the current service implementation